Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 In India, capital gains from real estate are classified into two categories based on how long you’ve owned the property:

-Short-term capital gains apply when you sell a property that you've owned for less than the qualifying period.
-This qualifying period was 36 months for transfers before July 23, 2024, and has been reduced to 24 months for transfers on or after July 23, 2024.
+Short-term capital gains apply when you sell a property that you’ve owned for less than 24 months.
+(Note: Prior to 23 July 2024, the threshold was 36 months.)
 The profits from such sales are added to your total income for the year and taxed according to your income tax slab.

 For example, if you purchase a property for ₹50 lakhs and sell it after 18 months for ₹60 lakhs, the ₹10 lakhs profit would be considered short-term capital gains.
 This amount would be added to your regular income and taxed at your applicable income tax rate.

-The tax rates for long-term capital gains have also changed:
+The tax rates for long-term capital gains on property are:

-Long-term capital gains taxation is generally more favorable than short-term, which is why many investors hold onto their properties for at least the qualifying period before selling.
+Long-term capital gains taxation is generally more favorable than short-term, which is why many investors hold onto their properties for at least 24 months before selling.

 Important Change: Grandfathering Provision for Resident Individuals and HUFs

-The Finance (No. 2) Act, 2024 has introduced a special grandfathering provision for resident individuals and Hindu Undivided Families (HUFs) selling land or buildings acquired before July 23, 2024.
-Under this provision, if the tax calculated under the new method (12.5% without indexation) is higher than under the old method (20% with indexation), you can opt to pay tax under the old method.
+The Finance (No. 2) Act, 2024 introduced a special grandfathering provision for resident individuals and Hindu Undivided Families (HUFs) selling land or buildings acquired before 23 July 2024.
+Under this provision, you compute your tax both ways:

-This means you won't face higher taxes due to the removal of indexation benefits for properties you acquired before July 23, 2024.
+You pay whichever results in lower tax.
+This means you won’t face higher taxes due to the removal of indexation benefits for properties you acquired before the cut-off date.
 This is a significant benefit for long-term property owners.

 How to Calculate Capital Gains on Property